 A lot of 100-year-old folks, who grew up eating noni straight of the tree, claim it to be the reason for their increased lifespan.
 In this age of disease and pollution, a miracle fruit that can help you live longer is hard to come by.
-So try to make maximum use of all its benefits.
+So try to make maximum use of all benefits of noni juice.
 Drink noni, while you have the chance!

 The evergreen shrub native to Southeast Asia and Australasia called Morinda Citrifolia, or noni plant is the source of noni juice.
 It is also known as Indian Mulberry, or aal in Hindi.
-Though most of us are not aware of this fruit, there have been several claims regarding the health benefits of both the fruit and its juice.
+Though most of us are not aware of this fruit, there have been several claims regarding the noni juice health benefits.

 So what is noni juice most known for?
 It has been quite well known to the Polynesians for more than 2000 years, who used almost all parts of the noni plant.
 It is said to possess significant medicinal qualities due to its analgesic, antioxidant and anti-inflammatory properties.

 This juice is sold in commercial form all over the world as it has been promoted as a cure for a number of human diseases.
 It is also sold in the form of capsules.
 The powdered pulp of this fruit was the first product to be commercially marketed.
-Even a small dose of this juice is said to have beneficial effects on your health.
+Even a small noni juice dosage is said to have beneficial effects on your health.

 Health Benefits Of Noni Juice

 Noni fruit is known for its wide array of health benefits.
-Since the fruit is bland and has an unpleasant smell, it is most often consumed as a fruit juice to obtain its various health benefits, as given below.
+Since the fruit is bland and has an unpleasant smell, it is most often consumed as a fruit juice to obtain its various noni juice benefits, as given below.

 1. Aids Weight Loss